-Excluding the effect of foreign exchange, the 5.6 percent increase in the Cardiovascular and Neuromodulation Products segment was driven by double-digit growth in Electrophysiology and Neuromodulation.
-The growth in Electrophysiology reflects share gains from the recent U.S. launch of Abbott's Confirm Rx^{TM} Insertable Cardiac Monitor (ICM), the world's first and only smartphone-compatible ICM designed to help physicians remotely identify cardiac arrhythmias.
-The growth in Neuromodulation was led by recently launched products for the treatment of chronic pain and movement disorders.
-Growth in Structural Heart was driven by MitraClip®, Abbott's market-leading device for the minimally-invasive treatment of mitral regurgitation.
-In March, Abbott announced MitraClip was granted national reimbursement in Japan, which enables greater access for patients to this therapy.
-In Heart Failure, sales growth was led by market uptake of Abbott's HeartMate 3 system.
+The 5.0 percent increase in Cardiovascular and Neuromodulation Products sales, excluding the effect of foreign exchange, was driven by double-digit growth in Electrophysiology, Neuromodulation and Structural Heart.
+The growth in Electrophysiology reflects strong performance in cardiac mapping and ablation as well as share gains from the recent U.S. launch of Abbott's Confirm RxTM Insertable Cardiac Monitor (ICM), the world's first and only smartphone-compatible ICM designed to help physicians remotely identify cardiac arrhythmias.
+In May 2018, Abbott announced U.S. FDA clearance of the AdvisorTM HD Grid Mapping Catheter, Sensor EnabledTM, which creates detailed maps of the heart and expands Abbott's electrophysiology product portfolio.
+The growth in Neuromodulation reflects higher revenue for various products for the treatment of chronic pain and movement disorders.
+Growth in Structural Heart was driven by several product areas including the AMPLATZERTM PFO Occluder and MitraClip®, Abbott's market-leading device for the minimally-invasive treatment of mitral regurgitation.
+In July, Abbott announced U.S. FDA approval for a next-generation version of MitraClip.

+In Heart Failure, sales growth was led by higher international sales.
 In Vascular, higher international drug eluting stent (DES) sales and growth in vessel closure and other revenues offset lower U.S. DES sales due to lower market share.
+During the second quarter, Abbott received approval from the U.S. FDA for XIENCETM Sierra, the newest generation of its coronary stent system.
+During the second quarter, XIENCE Sierra also received national reimbursement in Japan to treat people with coronary artery disease.
 In Rhythm Management, market share gains in the new patient segment were offset by replacement cycle dynamics.

-The gross profit margin percentage was 50.6 percent for the first quarter 2018 compared to 43.4 percent for the first quarter 2017.
+The gross profit margin percentage was 50.5 percent for the second quarter of 2018 compared to 46.0 percent for the second quarter of 2017.
+The gross profit margin percentage was 50.6 percent for the first six months of 2018 compared to 44.8 percent for the first six months of 2017.
 The increase primarily reflects the favorable comparison versus the prior year which included inventory step-up amortization related to the St. Jude Medical acquisition.
 The increase also reflects margin improvement in various businesses including Diabetes Care and Cardiovascular and Neuromodulation.

-Research and development expenses increased by \$36 million, or 6.4 percent, in the first quarter of 2018 due primarily to the addition of the acquired Alere business as well as higher spending in other areas including Cardiovascular and Neuromodulation.
-For the three months ended March 31, 2018, research and development expenditures totaled \$246 million for the Cardiovascular and Neuromodulation Products segment, \$147 million for the Diagnostic Products segment, \$44 million for the Established Pharmaceutical Products segment and \$48 million for the Nutritional Products segment.
+Research and development expenses increased by \$55 million, or 10.5 percent, in the second quarter of 2018, and increased by \$91 million, or 8.4 percent, in the first six months of 2018, due primarily to the addition of the acquired Alere business as well as higher spending in other areas including Cardiovascular and Neuromodulation.
+For the six months ended June 30, 2018, research and development expenditures totaled \$508 million for the Cardiovascular and Neuromodulation Products segment, \$293 million for the Diagnostic Products segment, \$98 million for the Nutritional Products segment and \$92 million for the Established Pharmaceutical Products segment.

-Selling, general and administrative expenses for the first quarter of 2018 increased 4.2 percent due primarily to the addition of the acquired Alere business as well as higher spending to drive continued growth and market expansion in various businesses, partially offset by lower acquisition-related expenses.
+Selling, general and administrative expenses for the second quarter and first six months of 2018 increased 14.7 percent and 9.1 percent, respectively, due primarily to the addition of the acquired Alere business as well as higher spending to drive continued growth and market expansion in various businesses, partially offset by lower acquisition-related expenses.